Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 If a reserved word needs to be used as a property name it needs to be escaped using ``.<br>
-For example: if you need to query a property by the name of count, which is a reserved word, it can be done as following:
+For example: to query a property by the name of count, which is a reserved word, do the following:

 ```java
 new SQLQuery<MyData>(MyData.class, "`count` = 5")
 ```

-# Reserved Separators and Operators:
+# Reserved Separators and Operators

 := || ; .
 ROWTYPE ~ < <= >  >= => != <> \(+\) ( ) \* / + - ? \{ \}